 Contacting the handlers of assets and credits is the first step that executors make when locating the deceased properties and debts.
-The writing should inquire about the details and the requirements for release.
+The executor should inquire about the details and the requirements for release.

-When a grant for probate is obtained, opening a new building society or bank account in the name of the property is recommended.
+When a grant for probate is obtained, opening a new bank account in the name of the estate is recommended.
 This account can be used to release the monies; as well as the debts when the probate has been released.